Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

     This would need to be created for the various OSes available for the Cosmo, including the Android OS.

+    NOTE: The Android firmware/other OSes would have to use the new API provided by the new CoDi firmware.
+The existing hooks would not work with the new firmware.

 - Serial baud rate to be increased?